shobhit/mac-setup/README.md

 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)

+Much more settings can be configured by macOS `defaults` - command line utility that manipulates system configuration files.
+The system stores user preferences in a `.plist` files located in `~/Library/Preferences` directory.

 ### Set Dock size

-In my opinion, the best size of the dock is 35.
-Remember that this is due to the size and resolution of the screen.
+In my opinion, the best size of the dock is `35`.
+Remember that this is due to the size and resolution of my MacBook screen.

 ```shell
 $ defaults write com.apple.dock tilesize -int 35; killall Dock